 Of course, this vegetable lasagna recipe is much improved from my college days.
 For starters, I hadn’t yet discovered my love of leeks or fennel, and I didn’t appreciate how much more flavorful lasagna would be with roasted, caramelized, vegetables.
 (Pictured: creamy tofu-basil ricotta – it’s so yummy that no one will know that they’re eating tofu – promise!)

 We’re partnering with Bertolli® on this post, because – the secret’s out – I never make my own tomato sauce when making veggie lasagna!
 There’s no time for that, especially when I’m having dinner guests :).
 To save a sauce-making step in this recipe, I used Bertolli® Organic Fire Roasted Garlic Marinara in this recipe and it worked out perfectly.
 It’s organic and non-GMO, plus it has a delicious blend of roasted garlic, herbs, spices, and onion, which goes so well with the roasted leeks and red onion in this recipe.

-The wonderful thing about roasting vegetables is that they cook down and much of the water gets released, which means that a LOT of vegetables can fit into this vegetarian lasagna.
+The wonderful thing about roasting vegetables is that they cook down and much of the water gets released, which means that a LOT of vegetables can fit into this lasagna recipe.
 I started with over 5 cups of chopped vegetables, and sprinkled in some chopped kale for good measure.

 So saucy! ❤️

-Top it all with cheese, bake, (let it sit for at least 20 minutes to set) and serve this great Sunday Supper (on any day of the week) to your friends and family!
+Top it all with cheese, bake, (let it sit for at least 20 minutes to set) and serve this on a Sunday (on any day of the week) to your friends and family!